 Purpose Compensation or alleviation of the health, economic and intangible consequences of accidents and occupational illnesses for all employees.
-The Federal Council implemented the revision of the Accident Insurance Act and the accompanying ordinance with effect from 1 January 2017.
-The revision closes cover gaps and solves the problem of overcom- pensation.
-In addition, accident insurance for unemployed persons is embodied in the Accident Insurance Act.
 Persons insured Mandatory Occupational accidents: all employees working in Switzerland.
 Non- occupational accidents: all employees working in Switzerland with a weekly working time of at least 8 hours with the same employer.
 Voluntary Self-employed individuals and family members working in the family business.
 Basis for determining contributions Wages subject to AHV, up to a maximum of CHF 148,200 per annum, CHF 12,350 per month, or CHF 406 per calendar day.
 Insured wages Wages subject to AHV, up to a maximum of CHF 148,200 per annum.
-Financing/Premiums Occurational accident incurance Financing/Preinfunis Occupational accident insurance Payable by the employer: amount of the premiums depending on the risk (branch of the economy) concerned.
-Financing/Fremunis Payable by the employer: amount of the premiums depending on the Insurance benefits (selection) Payable by the employer: amount of the premiums depending on the risk (branch of the economy) concerned.
-Insurance for non-occupational accidents Charged as a rule to the employees: the premium sum depends on the
+Financing/Premiums Occupational accident insurance Payable by the employer: amount of the premiums depending on the risk (branch of the economy) concerned.
+Insurance for non-occupational accidents Charged as a rule to the employees: the premium sum depends on the branch of the economy.
+Insurance benefits (selection) Key material benefits: - medical treatment (outpatients and inpatients) - aid devices - travel, transport and rescue costs Key pecuniary benefits (save where otherwise stated as percentage of insured wages): daily allowances (max.
+80) IV pension (for complete disability max.
+80) or settlement survivors' benefits: pension or settlement for the spouse (pension: 40) and divorced spouse (pension: 20); pensions for orphans of one parent (15); pension for orphans of two parents (25) compensation for incapacitation: monthly CHF 812 to CHF 2,436 allowance for damage to integrity: depending on severity of damage max.
+CHF 148,200